idbanham/WindowsServiceForEflow_Pub/README.md

 The code in this repository works and should just need compiling.
 There are a couple of items to note in the code:

  1. The example was built on top of a public Microsoft example.
 Most of the core code is still there and the code puts jokes in the log every 10 minutes.
 With a more skilled coder, this could be removed.
+Original example can be found at https://docs.microsoft.com/en-us/dotnet/core/extensions/windows-service

  2. WindowsBackgroundService.cs - Line 14.
 If wanting to test the code directly you can put an IoT Hub connection string in this line and comment out line 15.

  3. WindowsBackgroundService.cs - Line 32.
 This is commented out as it's not required as the certificate is already installed in the trust store.
 The InstallACert code doesn't work when run in a service as it triggers a UI action that doesn't get surfaced.

+ 4. The code runs an IoT Device SDK Temperature and Humidity simulator sending data to IoT Hub every second.

 ## 5 Deploy Windows Service Code